ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 - **Username:** user
 - **Password:** passw0rd

+### Troubleshooting Deployments

+#### Deploying to non-default namespaces
+When deploying to non-`default` namespaces, BlueCompute requires additional container capabilities for the Elasticsearch image that is being used.
+Please refer to [PodSecurityPolicy](PodSecurityPolicy/PodSecurityPolicy.md) for the necessary configuration instructions.

 ## Delete the Application
 To delete the application from your cluster, run the following:
 ```bash
 $ helm delete bluecompute --purge
 ```

 ## Optional Deployments